 - Ensured service levels.
 Higher education institutions in particular experience dramatic traffic spikes due to the usage patterns of large residential student populations.
 Properly managing network investments involves optimizing traffic delivery across existing links before determining if upgrades are required.

 - Improved network security.
 Defend more successfully against DDoS attacks, and find and shut down network or other IT abuses.

 - Identification of excessive network usage by users, devices, and OTT services.

 A big data, SaaS approach is ideal for unifying network data at scale and providing the compute power to achieve these benefits.
-If you’re interested in learning more about how Kentik’s big data approach enhances network security and planning, check out the Kentik Detect for DDoS Protection solution brief.
+If you’re interested in learning more about how Kentik’s big data approach enhances network security and planning, check out Kentik for DDoS Protection and Defense solution brief.
 If you already know that you want to implement a much more cost-effective network security and planning solution for your institutional network, start a free trial.